lexiforest/curl_cffi/README.md

 You need to tell pyinstaller to pack cffi and data files inside the package:

     pyinstaller -F .\example.py --hidden-import=_cffi_backend --collect-all curl_cffi

+### Using https proxy, error: `OPENSSL_internal:WRONG_VERSION_NUMBER`

+You are messing up https-over-http proxy and https-over-https proxy, for most cases, you should change `{"https": "https://localhost:3128"}` to `{"https": "http://localhost:3128"}`.
+Note the protocol in the url for https proxy is `http` not `https`.

+See [this issue](https://github.com/yifeikong/curl_cffi/issues/6#issuecomment-1415162495) for a detailed explaination

 ## Current Status